 Therefore, reading is given high priority and all children are helped to foster a genuine love of books.
 Each child receives focused guided reading sessions each week that not only teaches the skills associated with reading, but also builds on comprehension skills and allow discussion to take place.
 Teachers regularly read books to the children and develop knowledge of authors and genres.
 Older children are taught to be reading buddies and listen to younger children read.
 We encourage parents to read with their child at home on a regular basis, which is monitored through the use of a home/school reading diary.

-At Great Chart Primary reading is taught using the Letters and Sounds phased phonics programme.
-It is a fun and multi-sensory approach with pictures, actions and songs for letter sounds.
+At Great Chart Primary reading is taught using the Rocket Phonics programme.
 Using phonics enables the very youngest children to succeed with reading as they quickly learn to recognise, identify and blend letter sounds for reading.
 We use a variety of books linked to our phonics programme.